qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   Why you want this layout
   ========================

-  This layout is easy to learn and predictable, assuming you are a Dvorak typer.
+  This layout is easy to learn and predictable.
+It has a lot on it.

-  The Dvorak layer (BASE) is an unaltered standard Dvorak layout.
+  The Dvorak/Qwerty layer (BASE) is an unaltered standard Dvorak/Qwerty layout, except what physically cannot fit (numbers, right pinky symbols).
 Despite the crammed space, you have left & rigth arrow, GUI, Backspace, Delete and Esc.
 The tap keys are typically keys that you do not use when in fluent typing (enter, tab, etc).
-If you want Qwerty you can compile it for that.

   Every time you have 0-9 enumerations / numbers, they are on the same fingers as a standard keyboard, except on the home row (numbers,